 Here are some things you can do in Des Moines this Earth Day!

 - Participate in Earth Day Trash Bash of 2018 in Des Moines.
 Join the community in cleaning up litter throughout the Des Moines metro during one of Iowa’s largest volunteer Earth Day events.
-Don’t miss out on this activity to clean up the Earth on Friday, April 20!
+Don’t miss out on this activity to clean up the Earth on Friday, April 19 and Saturday, April 20!

 Take action and be a part of your community this Earth Day!
 Celebrate with people who want to protect this world, just like you do!